 The only downside of the PureZone's user experience is that fact that it lacks many of the bells and whistles of the higher priced models.
 That means no remote control, only 3 fan speeds, and no built-in air quality meter.
 These features are by no means necessary, but they do add a degree of convenience.

 The PureZone is a decently economic machine.
 Taking into account a relatively low street price of $100, inexpensive $17 replacement filters, and fairly efficient electricity usage of 0.02kWh per hour, we calculated an estimated lifetime cost of $323 (assuming a lifespan of 5 years).
-This is well below the average, as you can see in the chart below.
+This is well below the average.

-The PureZone is somewhat of a niche product, It offers a good value for use in a small room with noise sensivite occupants.
-Otherwise there are better models available in the same price range.
+The PureZone is somewhat of a niche product, It offers a good value for use in a small room with noise sensitive occupants.
+Otherwise, there are better models available in the same price range.